White-Label Integrations for SaaS: From A to Z

 IMG 2-WL term.png

 A white-label integration means embedding a pre-built integration hub into your platform and branding it as your own.
-For example, if you want to offer your clients seamless integrations with HubSpot or Salesforce, you don't need to develop them from scratch.
-Instead, you can leverage the existing connectors via API or webhooks.
-They feel native to your users and will save you time and dev costs.
+For example, if you want to offer your clients integrations with HubSpot or Salesforce, you don't need to develop them from scratch.
+Instead, you connect to existing connectors via API or webhooks.
+They feel native to your users and save you time and dev costs.

 Learn the difference between Albato Embedded vs Prismatic vs Tray.io.